 The Yard: My husband, who directed the film, and myself had a front row seat as we followed the journey that Dr. Tim Huebner, a Rhodes College history professor, took to assure the sins of the past were not glossed over.
 It was nominated for the John E. O’Connor Film Award of the American Historical Association.

-Door Ajar: This is the story of Southern rural painter M.B.
+Door Ajar: This is the story of the Southern African American rural painter M.B.
 Mayfield who, in 1950s segregated Mississippi, listened to and learned from the art lectures of Prof. Stuart Purser through a cracked door of a janitor’s closet at a large university.
 Winner of the coveted 2019 Best Mississippi Feature Hoka Award at the Oxford Film Festival, and the Opening Night selection at the Tupelo Film Festival.